LassoSoft/LassoGuide/lasso_guide_source/index.rst

    // Line one.
    // Line two.

-For examples involving running commands from the command-line, a prompt of "$> " will be used.
+For examples involving running commands from the command line, a prompt of "$> " will be used.
 Any output to standard out that is generated from the command will be shown below the command as you would see it in your terminal.
 For examples of issuing Lasso commands from the interactive interpreter, a prompt of ">: " will